DonnavanStaddon/TechStore/README.md

 28. head back to setting.py and change LOGIN_REDIRECT_URL = '/success' to LOGIN_REDIRECT_URL = '/'

+29. In terminal paste this: pip3 freeze > reqirements.txt

+30. Paste this in terminal: mkdir templates
+31. Paste this in terminal: mkdir templates/allauth

-26. Push to git hub
+31. Push to git hub